 Blepharoplasty, also known as eyelid surgery, is a surgical procedure that improves the appearance of the upper and lower eyelids by tightening muscles and tissue or removing excess fat and skin.
 This procedure can be performed on men and women alike and offers a younger, more refreshed look across the whole face.

 Blepharoplasty is now the most popular facial plastic surgery procedure after rhinoplasty.
 The popularity of this procedure reflects the importance of the eyes in perfecting overall appearance.
 In fact, two-thirds of adults consider the eyes to be the defining feature of the face.
-If you are unhappy with the appearance of your eyes, you may want to consider blepharoplasty to improve your look and boost your confidence through a safe procedure with minimal downtime.
+If you are unhappy with the appearance of your eyes, you may want to consider blepharoplasty to improve your look and boost your confidence.

 Candidates for Eyelid Surgery